Accreditations

 CP4.
 The main building materials and their application: stone, earth, wood, metals, ceramics, hydraulic and non-hydraulic binders, glass, bituminous materials, polymer-plastics, advanced materials.

-- Construction and testing of spaghetti bridges, in groups of 3/4 (15%)
+- Construction and Testing of Spaghetti Bridges, in groups (25%)

-Students who have failed the periodic assessment or wish to improve their grade may take a written exam, in the 1st and/or 2nd phase.
+Students who did not pass the assessment throughout the semester or wish to improve their grade may take a written exam.

 Authors: